 Last but not least, is the progression of the designs.
 As Katrina gets closer to Ichabod and they both start (slowly) to see eye to eye, her designs start to move away from that softness and romanticism.
 The main element used for that is the patterns of the clothes she wears.

-First, her default patterns are more flowery, more soft and nature related.
+First, her default patterns are more flowery, softer and nature related.
 For the peach dress (the one she's introduced in) they used embroidered flowers and stems.
 And for the pink dress (see picture below), they embroidered little pink flowers and soft curves.

 But as the plot moves forward and she starts to get closer to Ichabod, more artificial patterns start to show up.
 Basically, flowers and soft lines are replaced by stripes (a much more Burtonesque element).